 The Reserve Bank of India kept interest rates unchanged last week, as it sought to contain inflationary pressures.
 The decision came as a surprise for many observers who thought that the central bank will succumb to the temptation to continue with the rate cuts.
-The RBI has been on a rate cut spree that saw the policy rates being cut by 115 basis points since February to address the economic growth concerns.
+The RBI has been on a rate cut spree that saw the policy rates being cut by 115 basis points since February to address economic growth concerns.

 The consumer price inflation shot up to 6.09% in June compared with 5.84% in March.
 The RBI’s comfort level for medium-term retail inflation is 2-6%.
-The monetary policy committee’s unilateral call to keep the rates on hold may have been prompted by the high inflation numbers in June that breached this comfort level.
+The monetary policy committee’s call to keep the rates on hold may have been prompted by the high inflation numbers in June that breached this comfort level.
 The RBI has also taken note of the uncertainties in inflation outlook for non-food items.

 The retail and wholesale inflations are diverging — CPI inflation is in RBI’s target band while wholesale inflation remains negative.
 Economists have warned a repeat of 2010 when RBI’s targeting of consumer price inflation led to an industrial slowdown.
 They say WPI is more relevant for the industry.

-Covid-19 has ravaged the economy and high real lending rates is affecting the recovery.
+Covid-19 has ravaged the economy and high real lending rates are affecting the recovery.
 After a series of policy rate cuts by RBI since March 2019, nominal MCLR (Marginal Cost of Fund based Lending Rate) has come down by 105 basis points.
 However, the real MCLR rose by 44 basis points during the period.

 The RBI observed that the economic activity has picked up from April-May period after the partial reopening of the economy in some parts of the country.
 But the rising number of Covid cases can lead to more lockdowns, affecting the recovery.